What should you expect?

 The infusion experience should be comfortable for you.
 If you have questions about the process, we may have the answers.

-Now that your physician has prescribed an infusion regimen, you may have several questions about what to expect.
+Now that your doctor has prescribed an infusion therapy, you may have several questions about what to expect.

 Being prepared and knowing what to expect can help you feel comfortable with the infusion experience.
-If you have any questions that aren't covered here, speak with your physician or contact your Infusion Center.
+If you have any questions that aren't covered here, speak with your doctor or contact your infusion center.

 An infusion is a standard procedure that delivers medication into your bloodstream.
 The medication flows from a sterile bag through plastic tubing and a small needle inserted into one of your veins.

 A licensed healthcare professional such as a nurse trained to provide infusion therapy will be administering your treatment.